-SPE 340 Forensics and Debate (3)
+SPE 340 Forensics and Debate: Intro and Development (2)

 Competitive public speaking and/or argumentation.
 Experience in creating, building, and competitive oral presentations.
-Note: Students must register for SPE 285 Exploratory Experience the subsequent semester.
+Note: Students must register for SPE 341, Forensics: Tournement and Performance, the subsequent semester.
 May not be a graduating senior when taking this course.
+May be repeated once.
 Prerequisites: SPE 100, 212 or COM 212.
-May be repeated once.
 (Offered each spring.)